-- b) standards and guidelines related to sustainability and wellness.
-1 - c) sector-specific regulations and guidelines related to construction, products, and materials.
-2
+- b) standards and guidelines related to sustainability and wellness. - c) sector-specific regulations and guidelines related to construction, products, and materials.

-Student work demonstrates the ability to apply: s apply:
+Student work demonstrates the ability to apply:

-- g) industry-specific regulations and guidelines related to construction. - h) industry specific regulations and guidelines related to products and materials. - di) federal, state/provincial, and local codes and guidelines including fire and life safety 3 - e) barrier-free and accessibility regulations and guidelines. - i) barrier-free and accessibility regulations and guidelines.5
+- d) federal, state/provincial, and local codes including fire and life safety. - e) barrier-free and accessibility regulations and guidelines.